flavioaiello/container-practices/README.md

 ```

 ## wait-for-it / wait-for
-A pure shell script that will wait a predefined timespan for a service to be responsive.
-This is useful for containers on the startup phase on the `entrypoint.sh` script.
-Aborting the startup makes the container restart depending on the restart policy on the deploy section of your recipe.
+A pure shell section that will to be included in the `entrypoint.sh`.
+Waiting a predefined timespan for a service to be responsive.
+This is useful on the startup of your containers.
+The predicatable exit during the startup makes the container restart depending on the policy on your deploy section of the recipe.

 ### Example `entrypoint.sh` excerpt
 ```